-Hidden behind a blue door lies one of London’s most charming little pocket parks.
-As with many of the City’s church parks, its a former graveyard, although you’d never know to look at it.
+Hidden behind a blue door just off Cheapside lies one of London’s most charming little pocket parks.
+As with many of the City’s church parks, it’s a former graveyard, although you’d never know to look at it.

 It’s a fairly small square with planting along the sides and a modest tree in the middle.
 The stone flooring is probably a necessity to cope with too many trampling feet.

 What’s rather nice though are the buildings that surround it, with old brick walls on two sides, the church hall behind, and above the covered arcade, whitewashed residences with all the appearance of a coastal retreat.

 The residential buildings are in fact modern, as the building used to be an old pub, but was hit by bombs during WW2, and the church bought the land for the new Rectory.
 And that’s when the gardens were laid out as well.